robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Templates with embedded arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting from Robot Framework 2.8.2, templates support a variation of
+Templates support a variation of
 the `embedded argument syntax`_.
 With templates this syntax works so
 that if the template keyword has variables in its name, they are considered
 placeholders for arguments and replaced with the actual arguments